Napoleon's Last Battles: Reception

 In Issue 53 of Moves, Ian Chadwick reviewed all four of the scenarios and the overall campaign game.
 He called Quatre Bras "short and sweet"; Ligny somewhat constrained by map size; Wavre "short, fast, and furious"; La Belle Alliance "a good, tight game, one with plenty of excitement"; and the campaign game "long and slow [but] it's a good game for both sides."
 Overall his impression was that "This is one of those rare games were everything seems to work well; the folios are excellent, the campaign game — while not perfect — is good, the rules clean and easily understood, and the components superb."
-He concluded by giving the game an "A" for playability, an "B+" for historical accuracy, and an "A" for component quality, saying, "A delight and a must in the collection of Napoleonic and tactical buffs."
+He concluded by giving the game an "A" for playability, a "B+" for historical accuracy, and an "A" for component quality, saying, "A delight and a must in the collection of Napoleonic and tactical buffs."

 In Issue 4 of The Wargamer, Chris Hunt commented, "The real difference which puts Napoleon's Last Battles in another league from other quad games is the leadership rules [in the campaign scenario]."

 In Issue 11 of the British wargaming magazine Phoenix (Jan–Feb 1978), Ian Daglish called both the map and the counters "vastly improved" over previous SPI Napoleonic products.
 And despite having a large number of counters to maneuver, Daglish found the game "still flows very nicely."
 He concluded with a strong recommendation, saying, "Napoleon's Last Battles is a set of four highly enjoyable games.
 It is also one of the best simulations of the whole Waterloo campaign that you will come across."